maciejhirsz/rustfest2018/chapter_2/README.md

 }
 ```

 So we loop and read operators for the next binary expression and compares the binding powers of the expression on the side with the binding power of the upcoming operator.
 Let's say we have a multiplication followed by addition, such as `a * b +`.
-Our stack will be aware of something like this:
+The operations we do will follow something like this:

 * Parsing an expression produced `a`, we check if an operator follows, it does.
-Since `a` is an atomic expression that cannot be broken down, the `lbp` (left binding power) passed in should have the highest possible value, so we use `'*'` as an operator and attempt to construct the right hand side of the binary expression.
+We starting with the default left binding power, or `lbp` set to `0`, so we use `'*'` as an operator and attempt to construct the right hand side of the binary expression.
 * We jump, or *descend* one stack frame down when calling `parse_simple_expression`.
 This will first give us an expression for the next token without bothering with operators, in our case we get `b`, we pop back and return to our loop.
 * Ok, so now that we have `a * b` as a potential binary expression, should the right side be something more?
-We don't know, so we *descend* into another `parse_nested_expression`, passing on the binding power of the multiplication.
+We don't know, so we *descend* into another `parse_nested_expression`, passing on the binding power of the multiplication as `lbp` in the recursion.
+* So now we are back at the loop, but at a different stack frame!
+Since `lbp` - the binding power for multiplication - is higher than that of addition, we break the loop and use the entire `BinaryExpression` of multiplication as left-hand operand for addition.
+If we continued, then we would have addition as right hand operand of multiplication, which would not be correct!

+Another interesting side effect of doing things this way is that we don't have to worry about representing parenthesized expressions, such as `(2 + 2) * 3` in the AST!
+When parsing, the parenthesis would trump operator precedence, thus changing the balance of the tree without the need for any special container struct.
+In the same way, when printing out the AST back to source code, we can check if the operator precedence holds, and if it does not, wrap the expressions in parenthesis.
+Since our token definition does not include parenthesis, we can just skip this, but feel free to play with it if you wish!